andhapp/jquery-timepicker/README.markdown

     $('input#select_time').timepicker();

-Please make sure the input box is inside a div.
+Please make sure the input box is inside a div since the select boxes are appended to the parent div.

 Works with **jquery 1.4.2**.